‘From Learning to Earning’: Salford and the Festival of Britain

 Maggie Hobson: “I’ve been watching you for a long time and everything I’ve seen I’ve liked."

-L. S. Lowry's work features perspectives from the Peel Building as they look across the campus towards a smoggy industrialised city.
+L. S. Lowry's work features perspectives from the Peel Building as they look across the campus towards a smoggy industrialised City of Salford.

 The time when the Minister of Education, Miss Ellen Wilkinson became the School of Chiropody's first client!

-The Maxwell Building signified a new found confidence for the College, the higher education sector, and society at large.
+The Maxwell Building signified a new found confidence for Salford, as well as the higher education sector, and society at large.

 In 1964 the Department for Education and Science issued an update on education, simply called ‘Update on CAT’s’